nirandiw/t3-oct-wxd-enablement/README.md

 The question generation process is (1) Sample `100` documents (2) For each document generate `3` questions for each persona.

 1. Get your `deployment id` and `space id` from the watsonx.ai for your question-generation prompt (i.e., `aili_questions_llama`)
-  1.1 The deployement id used in this script is the question-generation prompt deployed during the IBM-ATO AILI PoC.
   1.2 Pass your deploymentid in the function `gen_questions()` 1.3 Set the space id in the `main()` function.
 2. Run `python questions.py`